-- (d) If the purchaser or hirer is registered for GST and the goods are used for making another taxable supply, he is entitled to claim the GST incurred on the inputs except where the inputs are not allowed to be claimed as it relates to a list of goods and services acquired where the input tax is not recoverable e.g. purchase of a passenger motorcar by a registrant for business use. - (e) The dealer is entitled to input tax incurred in the making of the supply of goods. - (f) For Islamic HP (Ijarah) transactions or product structures such as Al Ijarah Thumma Al Bai' (AITAB) and Al Ijarah Muntahiah Bit Tamlik (IMBT), the tax treatment may be found in the public ruling on Islamic financial products.
+- (d) If the purchaser or hirer is registered for GST and the goods are used for making another taxable supply, he is entitled to claim the GST incurred on the inputs except where the inputs are not allowed to be claimed as it relates to a list of goods and services acquired where the input tax is not recoverable e.g. purchase of a passenger motorcar by a registrant for business use. - The dealer is entitled to input tax incurred in the making of the supply of goods;

-(g) Insurance
+(f) Insurance